chicagocamps/chicagocamps.org/source/updates/2017-09-21-jay-newton-small-prototypes-process-play.html.markdown

 related_event: prototyes-process-play-2017
 ---

-This podcast features Jay Newton-Small, Co-founder of MemoryWell and author of &#8220;Broad Influence: How Women are Changing the Way America Works&#8221;, and her Keynote, &#8220;Broad Influence &ndash; How Women are Changing the Way America Works&#8221; from the design leadership conference Prototypes, Process & Play on August 11th, 2017.
+This podcast features Jay Newton-Small, Co-founder of MemoryWell and author of &#8220;Broad Influence: How Women are Changing the Way America Works&#8221;, and her Keynote, &#8220;Broad Influence &ndash; How Women are Changing the Way America Works&#8221; from the design leadership conference Prototypes, Process &amp; Play on August 11th, 2017.

 <a href="/ppp">Prototypes, Process &amp; Play</a> presentation podcasts are sponsored by <a href="https://balsamiq.com/" rel="nofollow">Balsamiq</a> &ndash; with Balsamiq Mockups, anyone can design great software.
 READMORE